VegaDeftwing/OpGuidesHugoSrc/content/Engineering/2-arch.md

 ## Installation

 <p class="tip">☠☠☠</br>
     Seriously, <b>backup your shit.</b> I've done this countless times and have still managed to accidentally wipe a drive.
-There's a good chance you're about to completely murder your windows install.
+There's a non-0 chance you're about to completely murder your windows install, It shouldn't happen, but it can.
 This is a necssary evil to learn, and I assure you'll be happy you've done all this, but this next bit is actual hell for people.
 I'm sorry it gets so bad so early.
 I promise it's worth it, okay?
 The next section requires a lot of reboots and has steps where you can't have this guide open on the computer you're working on.
 Don't be stupid.</br>☠☠☠ </p>

 >  To be fair, you should probably be doing backups anyway.
 We'll talk about this at some point, but, if you don't have a regular back up solution + an occasional full disk backup and you're already pretty nerdy, you might want to remedy that sooner rather than later